delphic/Fury/docs/Fury Overview.md

 Try to keep class members public and rely on people using their head (i.e. don't enforce copy vector values, they should do that themselves).
 Whilst this might result in more errors, it gives greater flexibility and much more simple code (getters and setters are a bit of an arse in JS).

 Avoid the new keyword where-ever possible, use literals, class format is designed accordingly.

 Readable variable names, everywhere, no shorthands / abbreviations, avoid Jargon where possible.
 Only indices are allowed to be single letter.
 * Only exceptions are: extremely oftenly used variables, eg the webGraphicsLibraryContext -> 'gl'; abbreviations which are extremely well known jargon, eg 'fov'

-No prefixs, that includes private variables with _, just a pain to read & type.
+No prefixs, that includes private variables with an underscore.
 If it has an exports assignment or is part of a literal declaration it's public, if not, it's not.
 Also no prefixing of type, if you want to give the type put the word at the end of the variable name.

 ## Class Format